laxsrbija/foodbot/README.md

 ### Building the project
 Build the project by performing a `mvn clean install`.
 A `foodbot.jar` will be generated in the target folder of the webapp module.

+By default, the Raspberry Pi integration will not be included.
+To enable it, simply add a `-Prpi` flag when performing the build.

 ### Project architecture
 ![](./resources/images/diagram.png)